top of page

 Learning Opportunities

-We offer several FREE trainings throughout the year that can help kickstart a career,
+We offer several FREE trainings throughout the year that can help kickstart a career, and/or strengthen your tools of recovery.

 Trainings vary in difficulty, length, and location.
 There is something for everyone!